Create a security identity provider for a secured Push source

 Leading practice

-Although doing so is optional, you should include the cascadingSecurityProviders sub-object in your request body and cascading your security identity provider to the Email Security Provider, as it allows you to conveniently define aliases between user entities that share the same email address in different secured enterprise systems (see About the Email Security Provider).
+Including your cascadingSecurityProviders sub-object in your request body and cascading your security identity provider to the Email Security Provider is recommended as it may be required depending upon how the user authentication is set up.
+Moreover, it allows you to conveniently define aliases between user entities that share the same email address in different secured enterprise systems.

 For example, a Coveo organization has three secured sources of secured content: